sdumetz/aptly-web-ui/README.md

 ### BUGS

 - when navigating immediately to a "package" route, this.props.packages is not set and won't get updated when RepoView have fetched the packages list.
+- Will always fetch packages list even if we go straight to a package's URL.